jenarchiee/Capstone_Project/README.md

 * Processed local Washington state county data, conducted feature engineering and correlation matrix to identify the multicollinearity, and visualized Exploratory Data Analysis (EDA) from six datasets by utilizing Python, **improving the performance of models by 38%**.

-* Based on the baseline logistic regression model, selected variables for decision tree, SVN, KNN, and neural network, evaluated and compared metrics through confusion matrix, **improving recall rate by 18%**.
+* Based on the baseline logistic regression model, selected variables for decision tree, SVN, KNN, and neural network, evaluated and compared metrics through confusion matrix, **increasing recall rate by 10%**.

 * Presented results, wrote reports, and proposed recommendations to the local criminal justice system by minimizing defendant failure-to-appear rate and time to disposition.